hasenbanck/toa/SPECIFICATION.md

 - BCJ filters compute jumps/calls relative to the block start, not the file start
 - No compression dictionary or filter state is shared between blocks

-**LZMA Stream Format**: Raw LZMA stream data without end-of-stream marker (block size provides boundary)
+**LZMA Stream Format**: Raw LZMA stream data with end-of-stream marker

 ### 4.2 Block Size Recommendations